Creative Writing Workshop

 In Letter Writing workshop, we explore the letter as art.
 We’ll write letters to those we care about deeply and to those who we disagree with, in gratitude and protest, to our heroes and to politicians, to fictional characters we create ourselves in original pieces of epistolary fiction, to each other, and even to ourselves.

 Novel Writing workshops are open to all stages of novelists.
 Whether you already have a complete draft or are just starting one, we will explore the elements of story and the literary tools needed to guide and optimize your process.
 Writers will start by creating a log line (elevator pitch) that will become the North Star for the novel and then delve deep into character and story development.
 For those who want to workshop a completed novel or one in progress, a published author will read 50-100 pages of your novel and give you feedback.
 By the end of the workshop, writers will have a killer first chapter, peers to serve as beta readers, and (at the very least) a detailed chapter synopses to give you the confidence to finish.
-During the workshop, a publishing professional will join us and provide feedback on your elevator pitches.

 Private sessions are also available to receive creative writing instruction.